Entanglement in Cosmology: Numerical results

 Apart from the enhancement of the entanglement entropy, a very interesting feature that is apparent in figs. \ref{fig1} and \ref{fig2} is the dependence of the entropy on the radius of the entangling surface at late times.
-As long as the background is in the dS phase, this dependence is purely quadratic.
+As long as the background is in the dS phase, the entropy is dominated by a quadratic term.
 However, after the transition to the RD era, a different pattern emerges.
 In fig. \ref{fig3} we depict the entanglement entropy as a function of $n=R/\epsilon$ at an early time $\tau/\epsilon=-100$ in the dS era and a late time $\tau/\epsilon=+200$ in the RD era.

 The size of the lattice is $L=N \epsilon$ with $N=100$.
 We fit the shape of the curve for $n\geq 15$ with a polynomial that includes a quadratic and a cubic term.
+The assumed form of the entropy is

-The respective coefficients $s$ and $c$ are given within the inset.
+where we have indicated explicitly the use of the UV cutoff in the parameterization.
+The coefficients $s$ and $c$ are in general functions of $\tau / \epsilon$.
+Their values at specific times are given within the inset.
 At early times $c$ vanishes, while at late times a good fit is obtained only if it takes a nonvanishing value.
-The red, dashed curve and the blue, dotted one correspond to fits with only a quadratic or cubic term.
+The red, dashed curve and the blue, dotted one correspond to fits with only a quadratic or cubic term, respectively.
 It is clear that at late times they both are unsatisfactory.

 In fig. \ref{fig4} we depict the coefficents $s$ (left plot) and $c$ (right plot) of the quadratic and the cubic term, respectively, as a function of time.

 At early times we have $s\simeq 0.09$ and $c=0$.
-While the background is still in the dS phase, $s$ grows, while $c$ remains zero.
+While the background is still in the dS phase, $s$ grows, whereas $c$ remains zero.
 The cubic term emerges only after the time $\tau=0$ of the dS to RD transition.
 The oscillatory patterns arise because of the finite-size effect that we discussed earlier in this section, which is associated with the longest mode that can exist within the finite lattice.
 The oscillations decay with time and the two parameters asymptotically settle to constant values: $s\simeq 2.5$ and $c\simeq 0.13$.
 The growth of the cubic term is a very interesting, novel feature.
 It indicates that strong entanglement is not confined only to narrow regions on either side of the entangling surface, but spreads throughout the whole bulk of the system.
 We discuss the implications of this result in the following section.